Motherhood is such an exciting adventure and I am so thankful to be a mama, but sometimes things get tough with toddlers.

 Watch me talk about my 3 methods below!

 What To Do When Your Child Has A Tantrum In Public:

 1. Keep Your Cool

 Do NOT allow your child to see you sweat.
-The moment you get frustrated and start yelling right along with them, is the moment you have joined the chaos.
+The moment you get frustrated and start yelling, is the moment you have joined the chaos.

-Whether that’s the bathroom or back to the car, just find a quite place and get there as fast as possible.
+Whether that’s the bathroom or back to the car, just find a quiet place and get there as fast as possible.
 Your child will be more willing to talk to you if there isn’t other people around watching.